fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-3-6-singapore-nba.md

 + NBA Cup (In-Season Tournament) – A newer competition with a cup-style format during the regular season, adding extra excitement to mid-season matchups.
 + FIBA Events & Olympic Games – While not NBA-exclusive, many NBA stars compete internationally in these tournaments.

+NBA Rising Stars invitational will also be in Singapore!

 ### Where can you play basketball in Singapore?

 <u>Public Courts (Free & Accessible)<u>